 The woods and the mountains are my home away from home.
 The place I seek when the final school bell rings.
 The place that allows for space and

-As with all of my long escapes to the woods, I charged into my Street and Nye - nothing to write home about, but the closest the High Peaks come to
+As with all of my long escapes to the woods, I charged into my Adirondack 46er quest headlong, full of boundless energy and a tight itinerary, back

 The goal: Bag the 46ers in one summer - Memorial Day to Labor Day.
 Stay tuned for monthly installments filled with tales of our exploits, gratuitous amounts of pictures, and a haiku for each day!